-Short Selling: Is allowed but is restricted to a fixed number of stocks.
+Short Selling: Is allowed but is restricted to certain securities.

 5.3.7 Philippines

 Foreign Ownership Limit Level: All industries are in general subject to a 40 percent foreign ownership limit.
 These limitations affect more than ten percent of the Philippine equity market.